 WAREHAM Carnival organisers are urging new volunteers to step forward, to help safeguard the future of the popular event.

-Carnival chairman Ian Davey said: “It really worries me that people do not realise how close we are to losing such wonderful events as the summer carnival and Christmas Santa parade because people just don’t want to give up a few hours to keep these community events going.”
+Carnival chair Ian said: “It really worries me that people do not realise how close we are to losing such wonderful events as the summer carnival and Christmas Santa parade because people just don’t want to give up a few hours to keep these community events going.”

 Weymouth and Dorchester have recently cancelled carnivals due to a lack of volunteers.

 “There is always going to be washing to do, home chores and excuses, but what is important is family fun and quality time – don’t let Wareham lose its few volunteers because they are doing too much.
 Please Help us or risk lose it.”

 Earlier this year Wareham Conservative Club hosted the Wareham Carnival 2022 launch night.

 in 2022 the theme is ‘Our Queen and Country’.

 Ian said: ” A big thank you to our sponsors for their financial contributions, which has raised over £3,000 so far towards carnival day, which costs in excess of £8,000 to put on.”